University of Technology Sydney

 CLINICAL SKILLS, COMMUNICATION AND SIMULATION

 Students participate in the simulated practice of clinical skills used in midwifery practice, including supporting women in labour, the safe administration of medications and competency in basic maths for drug calculations.
 Students also participate in the introductory interpretation of fetal welfare assessments through simulation and class discussion.
 Students learn and practise clinical and interpersonal skills with case scenarios in the classroom.
 These practice scenarios incorporate the development of professional communication skills including consultation and referral to medical colleagues.
-Students must also successfully complete the required period of clinical practice as part of this subject and submit their professional experience placement portfolio for assessment in their AMSAT at the end of the semester.
+Students must also successfully complete the required period of clinical practice as part of this subject and submit their professional experience placement portfolio for review at their end of semester AMSAT assessment.

 CASE STUDIES AND STORIES FROM PRACTICE